-If on one hand the demand for

-iron, copper and other ore kept steadily increasing, on the other hand the moneys required for mine expansion could no longer be raised by the groups of miners who worked their claim independently.
+If on one hand the demand for iron, copper and other ore kept steadily increasing, on the other hand the moneys required for mine expansion could no longer be raised by the groups of miners who worked their claim independently.
 Jenks describes the first instance of "division of capital and labor" in German-speaking lands: the miners of Rammelsberg near Goslar (Lower Saxony) had to give up their independent mining when they couldn't afford the technology necessary for deeper shafts.
-"The Goslar burghers who advanced the miners the money had before the (capital-providing) contract nothing whatsoever to do with mining, nor did they participate in the mining operation afterwards - they were solely givers of capital (and now owners in the mine) who shared profits and losses, while the up-to-then selfemployed...
+"The Goslar burghers who advanced the miners the money had before the (capital-providing) contract nothing whatsoever to do with mining, nor did they participate in the miner) who shared profits and losses, while the up-to-then self-employed...
 Rammelsberger miners became dependent on wages."
 The year is 1407.
 By 1418 capital had to be obtained from outside the region to keep the mine going, some of that investment came from Walkenried Abbey in the Harz Mountains (northern Germany).
 By the end of the 15th century, capital from merchants in faraway Nürnberg and Leipzig further spread out the Rammelsberg Mine ownership.